ismcodes/mediapublic-server/site-layout.md

 to ask for help from your community, to how to make a pivot-table in Excel.
 These are similar to blog posts, however have a very specific focus on a topic that is core to making public media better.

-####/help

-It is common in all industries that individuals need help on a project, but do not know where to look to get that help.
-The /help section allows people from stations all across the country to post requests for help on projects and/or assignments.
-This could be as simple as "How should I word this FOIL request?", or as complicated as "I need help converting 10,000 PDF's of scanned documents to searchable text".
-Here is an open "message board" where people from all over the country can come together to ask for help.

-Additionally, any user ( from public media or not ) can post to lend a hand.
-They can post the answer in a forum response-style, or they can ( if applicable ) take the conversation off of the website, and discuss in that manner ( although it is the hope of the media-public team that all answers make their way back onto the website! ).

-####/help/{request}

-This is where you would view, and respond ( or ask for clarification ) a request for help.
-Here the request is outlined by the poster, and any additional files that are needed are available for viewing/download.
-Other users can view this request/files and post questions/comments as well as any solutions they feel are worthwhile.
-Posters will be able to mark requests as "solved" or "open" as they see fit.

 ####/blog